HCL-TECH-SOFTWARE/connections-doc/src/v7/configuringv7features/outlook_plugin/instal_cnx_addin_outlook.md

   - *outlook_mt_auth_url* - Path (relative to AUTH_DOMAIN) used by the addin to obtain OIDC auth configuration and endpoints.
 By default this should be the Mobile security configuration endpoint.
 Do NOT start with `/`.
 For example, `outlook_mt_auth_url: mobile/homepage/SecurityConfiguration?debug=true`

 - Update helm variables for the Outlook Add-in in YAML file (located in `ansible/roles/hcl/component-pack/templates/helmvars/outlook-addin.yml.j2`).
-Refer to the Updating the Connections Add-In for Outlook Environment Variables section.
+Refer to the Updating the Connections Add-In for Outlook Environment Variables section in this document for details on the environment variables.

 ## Updating the Connections Add-In for Outlook Docker Environment Variables